yorevs/homesetup/README.md

-sf          | Search for **files** and **links to files** recursively. sd          | Search for **directories** and **links to directories** recursively. ss          | Search for **strings** matching the specified criteria in files recursively. hist        | Search for a previous issued command from history. del-tree    | Move files recursively to the **Trash**. jp          | Pretty print **(format) JSON** string. ip-info     | Check information about the specified IP.
+sf          | Search for **files** and **links to files** recursively. sd          | Search for **directories** and **links to directories** recursively. ss          | Search for **strings** matching the specified criteria in files recursively. hist        | Search for previous issued commands from history using filters. del-tree    | Move files recursively to the **Trash**. jp          | Pretty print **(format) JSON** string. ip-info     | Check information about the specified IP.